szymonmichalski/starid-1/README.md

 svm - classification using support vector machines

-ann - classification using multilayer feedforward neural networks
+ann - classification using artificial neural networks

 current emphasis is on vectorized processing using blas. concurrency can follow.